Removal Order Appeals Lawyer

 Appeals before the IAD involve complex issues of law and procedure and it is therefore highly recommended that an appellant retain the services of an experienced immigration lawyer to assist them with their case.
 It should also be considered that the process before the IAD is adversarial and that the immigration authorities will send their own lawyer to defend the decision to issue the removal order.
 Those who attempt to represent themselves or use inexperienced counsel therefore do so at their own risk.

-The Law Office of Matthew Jeffery has years of experience assisting clients before the Immigration Appeal Division.
-Please contact us for further information and to discuss your case in more detail.
+The Law Office of Matthew Jeffery has over 20 years of experience assisting clients before the Immigration Appeal Division.
+We specialize in complex cases.